raimana-sambatv/developer-handbook/javascript-notes.md

 ---

 ### What is a module?
-A pattern that uses encapsulation to hide a private API while exposing a public API.
+A pattern that uses encapsulation, which can be powered by IIFEs and closures, to hide a private API while exposing a public API.

 References
 - https://frontendmasters.com/courses/deep-javascript-v3/module-pattern/